OWASP/owasp-mastg/Document/0x04a-Mobile-App-Taxonomy.md

 ## What's Covered in the Mobile Testing Guide

 Throughout this guide, we will focus on apps for the two platforms dominating the market: Android and iOS.
-Mobile devices are currently the most common device class running these platforms – increasingly however, the same platforms (in particular, Android) run on other devices, such as smartwatches, TVs, car navigation/audio systems, and other embedded systems.
+Mobile devices are currently the most common device class running these platforms.
+However, the same platforms (or adapted versions of them) run on other devices, such as smartwatches, tablets, TVs, car navigation/audio systems, and other embedded systems.

 Given the vast amount of mobile app frameworks available it would be impossible to cover all of them exhaustively.
 Therefore, we focus on *native* apps on each operating system.
 However, the same techniques are also useful when dealing with web or hybrid apps (ultimately, no matter the framework, every app is based on native components).